erikvorhes/dotcom/src/notes/facebook-developer-spotlight.md

 What do you do besides coding at Facebook?

 :   I like spending time with my family, especially when we get out to explore some of the amazing state and national parks near where we live.
 I also love reading and playing with type.
-And --- shameless plug! --- a friend and I write a usually-weekly column on new type for [Typedia](http://www.typedia.com).
+And --- shameless plug! --- a friend and I write a usually-weekly column on new type for [Typedia] (https://www.typedia.com).